Yoii-Inc/zk-mpc/README.md

 ```

 See [this](https://github.com/arkworks-rs/r1cs-tutorial/) to learn more about how to specify constraints.

+### how to specify mpc calculation
+online mpc calculations are specified in circuits/circuit.rs.
+Defaultly, MySimpleCircuit is used.
+Constraints is specified in same way as input_circuit.rs.

 ## Technical Details
 ### Generating secret sharing of inputs and ZKP verification